4 Flat Fee MLS Companies in Boston

 What else should I know about selling a house in Boston?

 While flat fee MLS listing services provide access to the MLS, sellers must still comply with Massachusetts disclosure laws.
 Selling without an agent means handling legal documents yourself, so hiring a real estate attorney is highly recommended.
-An attorney can help you navigate contracts, required disclosures, and potential legal risks, ensuring a smoother transaction.
+A lawyer can help you navigate contracts, required disclosures, and potential legal risks, ensuring a smoother transaction.

 • Flat fee MLS services require upfront payment, whether your home sells or not.